- [Electronics box and circuitry]

 Fig. 3: front of the electronics box of Feld-Hellschreiber model "Tbs 24b"

-However, there are some significant differences between 24a and 24b.
+There are some significant differences between 24a and 24b.
 First of all, the electronics box:

 Fig. 4: the primary differences between the electronics box of the "Tbs 24a" and "Tbs 24b"